unicef/publicgoods-toolkit/docs/adoptability.md

     and post- action cleaning and manipulation?
 - Is the product extensible?
     - Do many extensions exist, and are they being used?
-    - If you are evaluating vendors to help you with an extensible product, has the vendor created successful extensions?
+    - If you are evaluating a vendor to help you with an extensible product, does the vendor have a history of creating successful extensions for others?

 **Does the product meet your requirements for technical quality?**
 - Is the product as secure as possible?